Dental Implants Coral Springs

 Missing All Teeth

-Even patients who have lost all of their teeth on one or both arches can benefit from dental implants in Coral Springs.
+Even patients who have lost all of their teeth on one or both arches can benefit from dental implants.
 We can restore an entire arch of teeth by securing a full denture onto an average of four to six implant posts at specific angles and locations throughout the jaw.
 Because your prosthetic is firmly supported by implants, you won’t have to worry about your new teeth slipping around.
 You’ll be able to chew, talk, and smile confidently!

-We also offer All-on-4 implants, which allow us to anchor a full denture using just four implant posts.
-Oftentimes, All-on-4 patients can even receive their new prosthetic on the same day as their implant surgery!
+We also offer All-on-X implants, which allow us to anchor a full denture using just four implant posts.
+Oftentimes, All-on-X patients can even receive their new prosthetic on the same day as their implant surgery!

-Unlike traditional dentures and dental bridges, the process of receiving dental implants takes more time.
-There are multiple steps you must take to ensure that your treatment is successful and will stand the test of time.
-From the initial consultation to the final placement of your restoration, you will be expected to commit to the entire process.
-And while many general dentists don’t have the specialized training required to place dental implants themselves.
-They then have to refer their patients to an outside specialist, like a periodontist or an oral surgeon.
-Here at Kulick Dental Group, though, we have our very own in-house periodontist, Dr. Muyeenul Hassan.
+From the initial consultation to the final placement of your restoration, every step will be completed here at Iglesias Dental Group.
+And while many general dentists don’t have the specialized training required to place dental implants themselves, here, we have our very own in-house periodontist, Dr. Muyeenul Hassan.
 That means you won’t have to visit someone you don’t even know just for your implant placement procedure.
 You can receive the care you need from the dental professionals you already know and trust!

-Read on to learn more about how dental implants work in Coral Springs, and contact us to schedule an appointment.
+Read on to learn more about how dental implants work, and contact us to schedule an appointment.

 Initial Dental Implant Consultation